OSGP/Config/README.md

    </soapenv:Body>
 </soapenv:Envelope>
 ```
-- in the home screen of the OSLP device simulator, the lightbuld should light up for SSLD_000-00-01
+- in the home screen of the OSLP device simulator, the lightbulb should light up for SSLD_000-00-01

 ### Contributing
 Tell us what you think, add some code or change something.